thulab/iot-benchmark/questdb/README.md

 Benchmark Questdb
 ---

-1. Please note: the `CLIENT_NUMBER` of QuestDB needs to be configured together with the server startup settings, and it should be less than or equal to `pg.net.active.connection.limit` and the available worker capacity.
+1. Please note: the QuestDB benchmark client counts, especially `DATA_CLIENT_NUMBER` and `SCHEMA_CLIENT_NUMBER`, need to be configured together with the server startup settings, and they should be less than or equal to `pg.net.active.connection.limit` and the available worker capacity.
 2. Please note: the number of sensors should not be too large for this module.

 ## 1. Environment